callstack/linaria/README.md

 Make sure that `linaria/loader` is included before `babel-loader`.

 Now, the CSS you write with Linaria will be extracted at build time to the `styles.css` file.
+Linaria automatically vendor prefixes and strips whitespace from the CSS.

+Linaria integrates with your CSS pipeline, so you can always perform additional operations on the CSS, for example, using [postcss](https://postcss.org/) plugins such as [clean-css](https://github.com/jakubpawlowicz/clean-css) to further minify your CSS.

 ## Syntax